Product Review: Konjac (low-cal) noodles

 Konjac noodle are diet food in the extreme.
 They can substitute for real noodles but are only useful if you don't get hungry an hour later and reach for the muffins.
 As is the problem with all low-carb diets.
 I can see only two uses:

-1. As a fake food so you can eat Paleo or Dukan or Atkins but feel like you're eating something more 'normal' when you've got a "can't be ignored" noodle craving.
+1. As a fake food so you can eat Paleo or Keto but feel like you're eating something more 'normal' when you've got a "can't-be- ignored" noodle craving.

 Or

-If you love those clear thin cellophane noodles, then these are a close second.
+If you LOVE those clear thin cellophane noodles, then these are NOT a close second.
 They're not my cuppa tea.
 But they were a darn good copy.

 Konjac – what is it?